karjok/snapsave/README.md

 # snapsave
-Scraper tool for snapsave.app, a website for download facebook video
+Scraper tool for https://snapsave.app, a website for download facebook video